 Nationwide, residential and electrical code adoption committees have continued to update individual state code requirements to the NEC®.
-AFCIs are currently required in 48 states, including many that have updated their codes to the 2014 NEC® or are moving to the 2017 NEC®.

-This section of AFCISafety.org provides additional factual materials for code committees, state leaders and others to consider as individual code standards are reviewed and updated to meet the 2017 NEC® AFCI requirements.
+This section of AFCISafety.org provides additional factual materials for code committees, state leaders and others to consider as individual code standards are reviewed and updated to meet the 2020 NEC® AFCI requirements.